plloyd11/craftand/src/content/careers/account-manager.md

 Craft & Commerce is dedicated to helping mission-driven marketers thrive in today’s complex, fast-evolving marketplace for attention.
 Our hands-on team of digital and paid media specialists delivers better, smarter marketing strategies that empower purposeful brands to amplify their storytelling and drive real-world results.
 We’re humbled that our clients have referred to us a “force multiplier” — not simply an agency resource, but a strategic thought partner and dot connector in navigating the modern media era.

-We’re looking for an Associate Campaign Manager who is a strong communicator and savvy manager of projects and people, and possesses the ability to internalize project details and client priorities with a clear-eyed focus on success for our partners, including purpose-driven companies, nonprofits, foundations, advocacy organizations, civic agencies, and cultural institutions.
+We’re looking for an Associate Campaign Manager who is a strong communicator and savvy manager of digital projects and people, and possesses the ability to internalize project details and client priorities with a clear-eyed focus on success for our partners, including purpose-driven companies, nonprofits, foundations, advocacy organizations, civic agencies, and cultural institutions.

 You’ll collaborate directly with C&C’s VP of Strategy and Insights, and be an integral part of our fast-growing, collaborative, and entrepreneurial team.
 We’ll look to you to support client success from campaign strategy to execution and optimization.